tmpreston/docs-2/docs/api/controller.md

 ### delete_all

-Operation that deletes all items
+Operation that deletes all items.

 Mapped to `DELETE "/"` endpoint